Engineering Change

 Callie graduated from Cal Poly, San Luis Obispo with a bachelor’s in environmental engineering in 2021.
 She became involved with EWB in 2018 helping to start a chapter at Cuesta College and presenting about the experience at the 2019 EWBUSA conference.
 In 2020, she authored a paper and presented it at the American Society for Engineering Education conference on the collaboration between community colleges and 4-year colleges in EWB.
 Outside of engineering, she enjoys travel, having been to 20 countries and lived in Spain teaching elementary school English.

-Jagvir Singh, Vice President
+Becca Keating, Vice President

 Christine Strong, Project Lead